 Tooth Abscess

-An abscess is a serious dental infection.
-You must be seen and treated immediately.
-Until your appointment, rinse with warm salt water to reduce swelling.
-Use a cold compress for swelling.
-Take over-the-counter pain relievers.
-Your dentist will determine the best treatment option and prescribe antibiotic treatment.
+An abscess is a serious dental infection that must be seen and treated immediately.
+Until your appointment, rinse with warm salt water, use a cold compress to reduce swelling, and take over-the-counter pain relievers.
+Your dentist will determine the best treatment option and prescribe antibiotics.
 Never attempt to drain the abscess by yourself.

 Severe Toothache

 A severe toothache can be a sign of many dental problems.
 Start by rinsing the mouth out with warm salt water.
 Floss gently to remove any food or debris.
-Take over-the-counter pain relievers but avoid placing aspirin directly on the tooth.
-If you are still in distress, see a dentist promptly for a thorough evaluation and appropriate treatment.
+Take over-the-counter pain relievers, but avoid placing aspirin directly on the tooth.
+If you are still distressed, see a dentist promptly for a thorough evaluation and appropriate treatment.

 Severe Bleeding

 Apply gentle pressure with gauze or a clean cloth to control bleeding.
 Rinse the mouth with cold water.
-If bleeding persists, seek immediate emergency dental care or go to the nearest emergency room.
+If bleeding persists, seek immediate dental care or the nearest emergency room.

 Cut to Soft Tissues in Gums

 Rinse the mouth with warm saltwater.
-Apply gauze or a clean cloth to the cut with gentle pressure.
+Gently apply gauze or a clean cloth to the cut.
 If bleeding persists or the cut is severe, seek prompt dental attention or visit the emergency room.

 Painful Gums

 Rinse the mouth with warm saltwater.
-Use a cold compress for swelling.
+Apply a cold compress to reduce swelling.
 Gently floss to remove debris.
 If pain persists, schedule a dental appointment to identify the underlying cause and receive appropriate treatment.

 Preventing Dental Emergencies

 While dental emergencies can happen to anyone, there are steps you can take to make you less likely to experience them.
-Following a few simple practices can reduce the risk of injury, pain, and other dental problems requiring urgent care.
+Simple practices can reduce the risk of injury, pain, and other dental problems requiring urgent care.

 Wear a Mouthguard for Sports